taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

 12) We are now done setting up plugin files, now we need to activate the new plugin.
 IN THE MAIN APP "Admin Config" POWER USER section.
 Locate the configuration variable named: 'activate_plugins'

-13) To add / activate your new plugin, add your plugin name (example: 'my-app-plugin') as a new value within 'activate_plugins', and set to 'on'...ALSO INCLUDE A COMMA AT THE END.
+13) To add / activate your new plugin, add your plugin MAIN FOLDER name (example: 'my-app-plugin') as a new value within 'activate_plugins', and set to 'on'...ALSO INCLUDE A COMMA AT THE END.

 Example: 'my-app-plugin' => 'on',